 3. Lead by example

 Kids will not eat veggies and fruits if you don’t eat them.
 Kids are not just small, ignorant adults, they are smart asses!
 They will want to copy you.
 If you observe good table manners during mealtime, they will tend to copy you.
 If you eat ice cream all the time, they will want that too and will make a huge fuss if you point rather to their left-over broccoli.

 4. Shop healthy foods

 Food shopping for me is always an enormous task.
-Not only do I try to ensure I get the best deals in terms of price, I tend to read the content of each item I purchase, sticking to those with healthier nutrient content (Figure 1).
+Not only do I try to ensure I get the best deals in terms of price, but I also tend to read the content of each item I purchase, sticking to those with healthier nutrient content (Figure 1).
 For those living in Europe, nutrients are labelled green, orange, red from low to high.
-Important to note that Low fat content don`t always mean the healthier option.
+Important to note that Low-fat content doesn’t always mean the healthier option.
 These oftentimes contain more sugar, which is even more harmful.

 5. Focus on anything other than the food

 During mealtime, you can ask questions about their day, focus on getting them well seated in their chair, or talk with someone else.
 The moment you put all the focus on the food, children tend to act up and will refuse to eat, to make a point.
 Mealtimes shouldn`t take ages.
 Better to keep them as short as possible to avoid less stress.

 6. Sticking to a routine may or may not be helpful